This Peanut Butter Chocolate Cake is pure decadence! Rich chocolatey cake layers and a silky peanut butter frosting.

 - Switch to paddle attachment.
 Slowly add cubed butter and mix until smooth.**

-Add powdered peanut butter and whip until smooth.
+- Add powdered peanut butter 1 Tbsp at a time.
+Add vanilla and whip until smooth.

 ** The buttercream may look like it’s curdled at some point.
 Keep mixing until it is completely smooth.